 9. Do your homework– I read a lot about local history, from the Roman invasion right through to the Georgian era, so on the trail I will be able to talk fluently about the architecture, buildings, streets and trade areas.
 This is an important part of any city trail and it adds local colour and texture to editorial coverage.

 10. Social media focus- make sure you write the names of every independent business with their social media tags on a list.
 The hashtag for the day is #independentbath and I encourage everyone to use it.
-The media day can achieve immediate social media buzz and longer term, trickling press and magazine coverage down the line.
+The media day can achieve immediate social media buzz and longer term, trickling press and magazine editorial coverage down the line.
 The ripple effect can be really efficient in driving visitors to places in the town that would never otherwise be found.

 12. Repeat- if your media trail day is a success then repeat it in the spring and summer – invite different writers, visit different shops, include a different itinerary, activities, refreshments and gifts.
 Keeping the offer fresh and interesting is key for media attention.